I-is-as-I-does/Nexus-Apache-starter/README.md

  - Many web hosts also offer a web-based FTP file manager.
  - If you have a CMS installed, you may also be able to use its backend.

+> Make sure the `.htaccess` file has been properly uploaded, otherwise other Nexus instances will not be able to connect to yours.

 Upload your media files in `nexus/media/` if any.

 Launch the Editor: `http://your-website.xyz/nexus/?edit` and fill in the form.